cloudnativelabs/kube-router/Documentation/README.md

     --master string                   The address of the Kubernetes API server (overrides any value in kubeconfig).
     --nodes-full-mesh                 Each node in the cluster will setup BGP peering with rest of the nodes. (default true) --peer-asn string                 ASN number of the BGP peer to which cluster nodes will advertise cluster ip and node's pod cidr.
-    --peer-router string              The ip address of the external router to which all nodes will peer and advertise the cluster ip and pod cidr's.
+    --peer-router string              Comma sepereated list of ip address of the external routers to which all nodes will peer and advertise the cluster ip and pod cidr's.
     --routes-sync-period duration     The delay between route updates and advertisements (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 1m0s)
     --run-firewall                    Enables Network Policy -- sets up iptables to provide ingress firewall for pods. (default true)
     --run-router                      Enables Pod Networking -- Advertises and learns the routes to Pods via iBGP. (default true)